-The regional economy has historically been based primarily on timber and coal production.
-With the decline of the coal industry, Eastern Kentucky counties have been forced to diversify their economies by promoting manufacturing and tourism.
+The topography of this region is mountainous terrain, which limits the types of development in the area.
+Coal and timber production have been the major industries in the region for decades.
 However, the coal industry has been in decline for several years due to increased environmental regulations and increased competition from western coal.
 While there has been a strong push by legislators to increase manufacturing in the region and decrease its reliance on coal; coal and timber production will likely continue to be an important contributor to the respective economies into the foreseeable future.